redis/docs/content/operate/rc/subscriptions/maintenance/_index.md

 ### Major upgrades

 We won't schedule major upgrades or upgrades that might include breaking changes until you opt-in to those changes.
-You can opt-in to specific major changes on the [subscription page]({{< relref "/operate/rc/subscriptions/view-pro-subscription" >}}).
+You can control your Redis major version on the [subscription page]({{< relref "/operate/rc/subscriptions/view-pro-subscription" >}}).

 ## Notifications